 With oxygen extremely scarce, the stakes are considerably high, and one lousy call can easily result in a large portion of your colony getting wiped from existence for good.

 Temperatures can also rapidly rise or fall, pollution will start to build up quickly, and the mental states of your colonists are constantly in flux.

 Categories: Survival, Base Building, Co-op

 Carrying on, Grounded offers a demanding survival sandbox experience set within a suburban backyard’s confines.

 The only catch is, you’ve been shrunk down to the size of an ant, and pretty much everything wants to kill you.

 One of your primary objectives in the game is to construct a base to rest your head at night, though finding safety in Grounded’s world isn’t that easy.

-Subnautica sees your spaceship crash-landing on an alien planet covered almost entirely in water.
+Last but not least, Subnautica sees your spaceship crash-landing on an alien planet covered almost entirely in water.

-Searching through crash-sites reveals more about the strange planet and nets you valuable upgrades.
+Searching through crash sites reveals more about the strange planet and nets you valuable upgrades.

 The game is pretty open-ended, allowing you to set your own goals, whether it be exploring the ocean or building the biggest base possible.